yuanshuaikang/HUCPM-CE-System/README.md

 A System for Mining High Utility Co-location Patterns with an Enhanced Cross-Entropy Approach
 ## Tutorial
 1. Download and unzip the file.

    ![1.](https://raw.githubusercontent.com/yuanshuaikang/HUCPM-CE-System/refs/heads/main/1.png)
-   zuihou

 3. Use the PyCharm editor to run the Backend program code.

    ![2.](https://raw.githubusercontent.com/yuanshuaikang/HUCPM-CE-System/refs/heads/main/2.png)

    Note!
 The backend program cannot be stopped during the entire process.

-4. Unzip the front-end program in the file and open the folder using the VS code editor.
+5. Unzip the front-end program in the file and open the folder using the VS code editor.

    ![3.](https://raw.githubusercontent.com/yuanshuaikang/HUCPM-CE-System/refs/heads/main/3.png)

-6. Download dependency packages in the VS code editor.
+7. Download dependency packages in the VS code editor.
      Use the command to download dependencies：npm install

    ![4.](https://raw.githubusercontent.com/yuanshuaikang/HUCPM-CE-System/refs/heads/main/4.png)